Why Every Hype Cycle Produces the Same 23 Roles

 Commercialize.
 Turn technical possibility into economic activity.

-Analyst, Educator, Journalist, Curator
+Analyst, Journalist, Educator, Curator / Aggregator

 Explain, evaluate, and filter.
 Make the incomprehensible accessible and the promotable skeptical.

-Capital & Network
+Capital & Markets

-Institutional
+Institutional & Governance

-Lobbyist, Lawyer, Bridge Builder, Regulator
+Bridge Builder, Lobbyist, Lawyer, Regulator

 Legitimize.
 Navigate the relationship with existing power structures.

-Bitcoin vs. AI — same cast, different costumes
+Bitcoin, AI, Linux, 3D printing — same cast, different costumes

 Why most people pick the wrong role